-TheSenior Administration Team is comprised of the Superintendents and Managers.
+The Senior Administration Team is comprised of the Superintendents, and Managers and the Director of Education.
 Meetings of the Senior Administration Team will build capacity through communication and shared leadership, leading to efficient processes and implementation of critical division initiatives.